psx95/CalendarProject/README.md

 # CalendarProject
-A Custom Calendar that allows complete customization.
-Currently being developed as a part of an app, will be released as a separate library.
+A Calendar Library developed with the aim of complete customisation.